 I am part of a MBA program, but I would like to team up with my colleagues from a Graphic Design / Architecture / Computer Science / Media Studies program.
 Can we do it?

 Yes, you are encouraged to team up with students from other programs as long as this program is a graduate level program and it is part of the same university/college.
+However, Rotman students who wish to participate have to be a BDC member.
+If you are not a part of the club yet, the BDC is still accepting members everyday!

 How many teams will be competing in the Rotman Design Challenge 2015?